An empirical analysis of the spatial variability of fuel prices in the United States: Exploratory analysis

-Before moving to a more systematic study of the variation of fuel price, we propose a first exploratory introduction to give insight about its spatio-temporal structure.
-This exercise is a crucial stage to guide further analyses, but also to understand their implications in a geographical context.
-To explore the data, we built a simple web application which allow to map the data in space and time.
-This application is available on \href{http://shiny.parisgeo.cnrs.fr/fuelprice/}{this page}.
-We also show one example of mapping the data at the county level in Figure \ref{fig:map_price} where we used average price over the whole period.
-We clearly see regional patterns with the Southcentral and Southeast regions having the lowest prices and the Pacific cost and Northeast the highest prices.
 Of course, plotting aggregated data over the whole period does not bring much information about the time variation of the data.
-As we will show more in detail below most of the variation of fuel price occurs across space.
-A variance decomposition of fuel price yields only 11\% of the total variance is explained by within gas station variations.
+In fact, most of the variation of fuel price occurs across space, at least during the relative short period of observation we are considering.
+A variance decomposition of fuel price shows that only 11\% of the total variance is explained by \emph{within} gas station variations.
 Similarly, the Spearman's rank correlation coefficient between the gas station price of regular fuel in the first day of dataset and in the last day is 0.867, and the null hypothesis that these two information are independent is strongly rejected.